 3. KPI/Insight derivation

-Most commonly used programming language for data analysis are R and Python.
+The most commonly used programming language for data analysis is R and Python.
 Both have a rich set of libraries (SciPy, NumPy, Pandas) that are open-sourced to perform complex data analysis.

 4. Data Visualization